ZhenxinLi/DevOpsA1/README.md

   Additionally, we've found some code errors while building the CI pipeline, hence, we've created another branch called codeFix for debugging.

-  Also, most of the dependency files are located in the src directory, thus most actions are set with a working directory of src, by using *env settings* and *--prefix-src* keyword.
+  Also, most of the dependency files are located in the src directory, thus most actions are set with a working directory of src, by using *env settings* and *--prefix-src* keywords.

   Finally, the main branch is protected from direct commits.
 New features are developed on feature branches and merged into master with Pull Requests.